 Malaysia, including Malaysia Borneo, is one of the most bio-diverse countries in Asia with over 2000 endemic (native) species.
 However, most of the Malaysian wildlife is under threat, but to…

 The best possible way to save the Borneo pygmy elephant is by promoting collective action through awareness and education.
 Let’s create, protect and share our wild habitats.

 While this is an ideal solution, however, the solution in the real world is more likely based on financial trade-offs and sub-optimal decision-making or compromise, since, often self-interest diverge.
 Or perhaps, we forgot that we need nature as much as nature needs us.

 This ongoing effect can be observed in Malaysian Borneo, where humans compete or control local natural resources and spaces, leading to a severe decline in the pygmy elephant population.
 And a gradual increase in human-elephant conflict.
-In the past 40 years, it is estimated that 40% of the forest of the Malaysian state of Sabah has been lost due to human activity, mainly for plantations and human settlement.
+Since the 1970’s, it is estimated that more than 30% of the Bornean rainforest has been lost due to human activity, mainly for plantations and human settlement.
 Also, ivory poaching is a cause for concern for the pygmy elephant, whose numbers are estimated to be less than 1,500 in the wild.

 Workers sorting mature fruits of the palm oil plant.
 [Photograph by Sevki79, distributed under a CC-BY 4.0 license]

 Why should we protect them?